Two women having a conversation at a round table near a large window in a modern office building.

 • Assess the likelihood of an inhertied cardiac condition being present in you or your family

-• Discuss the option of genetic testing giving a full explanation of the benefits and limitations of testing, the type of results that might be returned, and what each of these results would mean for you and your family
+• Discuss the option of genetic testing providing a full explanation of the benefits and limitations of testing, the type of results that might be returned, and what each of these results would mean for you and your family

 • Follow up consultations to discuss the result of genetic testing are also available